Coronavirus pandemic reminds us that global challenges are best solved through rigorous scholarly experimentation, innovation

 In uncertain times, it is easy to look for quick solutions and to give in to fear and divisiveness.
 Instead, the array of faculty research in the series shows that using reason, creativity, sound research and data-driven findings to respond to the threats posed by the pandemic is the only way to find workable solutions to protecting the public health and rebuild our society.
 In our roles in the Office of Academic Research, we are proud of the work our colleagues are doing and remain dedicated to our mission to support Norwich faculty and students in their efforts to carry out original research, scholarship and creative projects.

-Dr. Karen Hinkle, is a Dana Professor of biology, associate provost for research and chief research officer at Norwich University; Dr. Lea Williams is an English professor, chair of the English and Communications and a faculty development coordinator at Norwich University; Dr. Amy Woodbury Tease is an associate professor of English, associate dean of the College of Liberal Arts and Undergraduate Research Program director at Norwich University.
+Dr. Karen Hinkle is a Dana Professor of biology, associate provost for research and chief research officer at Norwich University; Dr. Lea Williams is an English professor, chair of the English and Communications department and a faculty development coordinator at Norwich University; Dr. Amy Woodbury Tease is an associate professor of English, associate dean of the College of Liberal Arts and Undergraduate Research Program director at Norwich University.

 - We may be separated, but we haven’t lost our way